 - PropTech funding exhibits significant growth potential paired with volatility, necessitating data-driven strategies.

-- Real-world case studies, such as those of Zillow and Opendoor, provide valuable insights into diverse financing strategies.
+- Case studies of top proptech companies, such as Zillow, Opendoor, and Moment Real Estate, provide valuable insights into diverse financing strategies.

-- A robust understanding of market metrics and investor targeting is essential for navigating Seed to Series B fundraising.
+- A robust understanding of market metrics and proptech VC targeting is essential for navigating Seed to Series B fundraising.

 - Alternative fundraising avenues like crowdfunding can supplement traditional VC methods.